tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 the request originating from the client.
 Upon receiving the request, the server can query its database to see if an operation with this identifier has been processed already.
-The server processes the request only if there's no existing row with the identifier.
-When the processing is about to finish, server adds a row indicating that the request has been completed.
-The operation identifier can either be generated or derived from the payload, whichever is more convenient for the business logic.
+The server processes the request only if there's no existing row having the identifier.
+When processing is about to finish, the server adds a row containing the identifier indicating that the request has been completed.
+The operation identifier can either be generated or derived from the input data, whichever is more convenient for the business logic.

 Applying Kleppmann's approach to suppress duplicate request processing, in the context of the imaginary web service presented earlier, is the